AlexsJones/gravitywell/README.md

 It uses YAML to store deployments and supports multiple versions of kubernetes resource definitions.
 It lets you store your entire container infrastructure as code.

+Supported providers:

+- [x] Google Cloud Platform
+- [ ] Amazon Web Services (Only partially at this time)

 ![flowexample](resources/gravitywellflow.png)